 In addition, its historic center (together with the pizza) is considered a UNESCO heritage site, the largest in Europe.

-Here is a list of the best things to do and see in Naples :
+Best things to do in Naples :

 Piazza del Plebiscito